 - Difficulty standing or walking.

 The goal of treatment is to stop ongoing neurologic damage to the nerves of the cauda equina and minimize the risk of further difficulties.

 In many cases of cauda equina syndrome, emergency surgical decompression of the nerves of the cauda equina is the best treatment option.
 The goal is to relieve pressure on the nerves of the cauda equina and to increase the space available for the nerves in the spinal canal.

-Your physician will recommend treatment based on your own unique situation.
+A physician can recommend treatment based on each patient's unique situation.
 Treatment could include:

 - Corticosteroids and other medications may be given to reduce inflammation and swelling.

 - Surgery may be needed to relieve compression on the nerves of the cauda equina.

 - Radiation therapy and Chemotherapy may have a role in treatment if the cauda equina syndrome is caused by tumor.

 - Physical therapy and bracing may have roles in recovery phase.